Skip to main content

 4. Webhook delivery

-The state machine delivers signals to n8n via HTTP webhooks.
+The state machine delivers signals to your workflows via HTTP webhooks.
 Each workflow registers a webhook URL through its trigger node.
 The state machine:

 • Matches each detection against registered subscriptions (by data source, object type, etc.)